doubleunplussed/interbank-futures/README.md

 intention of being easy to use for others, hence why many settings are just made by editing the code directly.

-The python scripts can be run with any recent Python interpreter as `python
+The python scripts can be run with any recent version of Python as `python
 <scriptname>.py`.
 Most require only the `numpy`, `matplotlib`, and `pandas` packages.

-`extract.py` also requires `PyPDF3`, and calls several linux tools on the command line, including `tesseract`, `imagemagick`, and `pdfimages`.
-As such it only works on Linux.
+`extract.py` also requires the `PyPDF3` Python package, and calls several linux tools on the command line, including `tesseract`, `imagemagick`.
+You can install these on Linux with `sudo apt install imagemagick tesseract-ocr`.
+If you're not on Linux, you're on your own.